microsoft/RulesEngine/ROADMAP.md

 - Refactor Code and add comments for readability
 - Fix Issues from the original project
 - Go From Moq to NSubstitute
+- Add LogicalRule and LeafRule as classes for easier use

 Somewhat later:
 Probably braking changes:
 - Migrate from Newtonsoft.Json to System.Text.Json
-- Split Rule into LogicalRule and ExpressionRule for easier use -- With migration script

 More to come .. :)